MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dfsutil.md

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 The dfsutil command manages DFS Namespaces, servers and clients.

-Most of the time you can instead use the newer DFS Namespaces PowerShell cmdlets, though there are a few commands that still require dfsutil.
+>[!NOTE]
+>The **DFS Namespaces PowerShell module** provides replacements for some of the Dfsutil parameters, while others still require you to use dfsutil.
+For more information about the updated PowerShell equivalents, see [DFSN](https://docs.microsoft.com/en-us/powershell/module/dfsn/?view=win10-ps).

 ## Parameters available in PowerShell